brianhouse/art_and_code/assignments/08_final_project/description.md

     // fade_amount has to be between 0 and 1
     // by taking the mouseY value and dividing it by the height of the screen
     // we get a value between 0 and 1 which represents how far up the screen the
-    // mouse is currenty positioned
+    // mouse is currently positioned
     let fade_amount = mouseY / height
     let lerped_color = lerpColor(color_1, color_2, fade_amount)